What is Northbound?

 San Diego Drug Abuse Statistics – You’re Not Alone in This Struggle

 About 8% of California residents meet the criteria for substance addiction, while just 10% of them seek any form of treatment.
 Alcoholism is the most common substance use disorder, with 6% of Californians demonstrating a persistent need for alcohol, compared to 3% having a dependency on illicit drugs.
 Alcohol also comprises more nonfatal visits to the emergency room than other drug diagnoses combined.

 That being said, figures for heroin-related emergencies have tripled between 2006 and 2017.
 Addiction is more frequently found among young adults aged 18 to 25, with their abuse rates nearly twice the state average.
 Many people report encountering substances at a very young age.
-Studies have found that by eleventh grade, more than half of California students have already consumed alcohol and 40% have smoked marijuana.
+Studies have also found that by 11th grade, more than half of California students have already consumed alcohol and 40% have smoked marijuana.